alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

 - **Part-C**: Running clients on Rasberry Pi devices: Flower let's you run your FL workloads on real devices.
 We'll take the same clients designed in part-A and run them on a Raspberry Pi while the server remains on your development machine (e.g your laptop).

+> If you enjoy this material don't forget to give a ⭐️ to the [Flower Github repository](https://github.com/adap/flower)!

 ## Environmnet setup